Zo-Bro-23/obs-voicemeeter-integration/README.md

                 "mute": false
             }
         }
+    },
+    "config": {
+        muteWhenSpeaking: [1]
     }
 }

-Note: All scene names and the Outputs and Inputs part are mandatory, but the strip numbers and effect (gain/mute) are optional.
+Note: All scene names (along with config) and the Outputs and Inputs part are mandatory, but the strip numbers and effect (gain/mute) are optional (along with the muteWhenSpeaking part).
+Any strip numbers provided inside the muteWhenSpeaking array will be muted when the application is listening for the user's voice.

 Press Ctrl + Alt + W. Make sure that this combination isn't used for any other application.
 There's no way to change it if you're using the EXE.
 If you're building the app yourself (see build instructions below), however, just edit the one-time-config.js by replacing Key parameter in the /keypress/addWebhook line with the key you want to assign.
 Then run node one-time-config.js.